curl/everything-curl/protocols/network.md

 The computer, tablet or phone you sit in front of is usually called "the client" and the machine out there somewhere that you want to exchange data with is called "the server".
 The main difference between the client and the server is in the roles they play here.
-There's nothing that prevents the roles from being reversed in a subsequent operation.
+There is nothing that prevents the roles from being reversed in a subsequent operation.

 ### Which machine